Xilinx/Vitis_Model_Composer/heterogenous_designs/AIE_HDL/AIE_HDL_cosim/README.md

 # Designs with AI Engine and HDL blocks

 In this example, we are connecting an AI Engine block to an *AXI FIFO* HDL block.
-Note that the output of the AI Engine block is a vector of size 8 with a period of also 8 (one sample per second).
+Note that the output of the AI Engine block is a vector of size 8 with and a period of 8 (i.e. one sample per second).

 ## Knowledge nuggets

 :bulb: The inputs to the HDL domain and the outputs of the HDL domain are always scaler signals.

-:bulb: When the output of the AI Engine block is a vector, the HDL domain must be sampled at a higher sampling rate or else the internal memory of the Interface block will overflow.
+:bulb: When the output of the AI Engine block is a vector, the HDL domain must be sampled at a higher sampling rate or else the internal memory of the AIE to HDL block will overflow.
 In this example, the HDL domain is sampled at 8 times higher than the AI Engine domain.
 The sampling time of the HDL domain is controlled from the *Output Sample Time* field of the *AIE to HDL block* mask.

 ![](images/screen_shot.PNG)